Bagets: Just Got Lucky

-Bagets: Just Got Lucky is an afternoon youth-oriented television show in the Philippines that is produced by Viva Television and developed by TV5.
-It is a remake of the 1984 films Bagets and Bagets 2.
-The show aired from May 15, 2011 to February 12, 2012, replacing Luv Crazy and was replaced by Kapitan Awesome.
+Bagets: Just Got Lucky is a Philippine television drama series broadcast by TV5.
+The series is based on the 1984 Philippine film Bagets and Bagets 2.
+Directed by Mark A. Reyes, it stars AJ Muhlach, Josh Padilla, Rico dela Paz, Aki Torio, Johan Laurens, Nadine Lustre, Shy Carlos, Eula Caballero, Meg Imperial, Imee Hart.
+It aired from May 15, 2011, to February 12, 2012, replacing Luv Crazy and was replaced by Kapitan Awesome.

 Synopsis

 Bagets centers on a story of young individuals coming from different backgrounds and co-existing in a campus despite their class differences and clashing personalities.
 These interesting characters include school rivals Ace (AJ Muhlach) and Georgina (Nadine Lustre), who bring out the best and the worst of each other through their competition.
 Ace is a friendly athletic scholar who is popular in school due to his academic and extra-curricular activities while Georgina is a working student and a campus leader who is not afraid to speak her mind.
 Meanwhile, competing with Ace for George's attention is a rich kid named Jules (Josh Padilla), who is popular with the girls because of his good looks, charm, and affluence.
 Jules’ confidence, however, sometimes borders on arrogance.

 There is also the "kikay" girl Gayle (Shy Carlos) who stalks "emo" guy JC (Rico dela Paz).
 The two will eventually discover and appreciate their individualities more than their differences.
 On the other hand, Santi (Johan Lourens), who comes from an affluent family, is linked to social climber and poser Tara (Eula Caballero).
 When Santi falls in love with Tara, she gets caught between her lies and revealing her true feelings to Santi.
 Last but not least, the boy-loves-girl and the girl-hates-boy type of relationship between Hiro (Aki Torio) and Liezl (Meg Imperial) will definitely stir up the story of the exciting Bagets series.